ibm-cloud-docs/infrastructure-hub/mssql-db-migration.md

 1. Conduct an inventory of the databases that needs to be migrated.
 2. Assess the databases for potential migration issues or blockers, and then resolve any items that you uncovered.
-3. Ensure that enough disk space is available for the target server of the new database.
+3. Make sure that enough disk space is available for the target server of the new database.
-4. Ensure that the user has appropriate rights or permissions to perform migration activity.
+4. Make sure that the user has appropriate rights or permissions to perform migration activity.
 5. SQL Server Management Studio needs to be installed on each server for few methods.
 6. Define a plan for the migration.
 7. Back up all the data.